3 questions to help define the structural integrity of your hospital

 Assuming your hospital makes it through whatever disaster befalls your community, you’ll need to consider whether you want your hospital to become a community beacon – a place where communities often turn for safety and as a gathering place amid chaos and tragedy.
 It is not uncommon for people with nowhere else to go during a disaster to go to a hospital, even if they don’t need medical care.

 If you do want your hospital to serve this purpose, you’ll need to enact procedures to ensure it is prepared to do so.
-First and foremost is the designation of a disaster response area ideally one that is hardened against potential disaster effects and prepared to take on an influx of people.
+First and foremost is the designation of a disaster response area – ideally one that is hardened against potential disaster effects and prepared to take on an influx of people.

 Does the physical design of your building pose any challenges?

-Consider how the layout of your building would function in a disaster.
-For instance, are your emergency generators or back-up fuel pumps in the basement?
-If so, this could leave your hospital without these critical systems in the event of a power outage if your basement experiences flooding.
-Also, consider the locations of the emergency exit stairwells in your building.
-Ideally, they should discharge into remote areas of your hospital that aren’t at high risk for damage or physical attack.
-In order to create safe fire exits, stairways should also be maintained with positive pressure from a clean source of air, which will help keep smoke and toxic fumes out.
+Also consider the locations of the emergency exit stairwells in your building.
+Ideally, they should discharge into remote areas of your hospital that aren’t high risk for damage or, in the case of an active shooter, a physical attack.
+To create safe fire exits, stairways should also be maintained with positive pressure from a clean source of air, which will help keep smoke and toxic fumes out.

 Since there are numerous variables in the physical design of your building that could become hazardous during a natural disaster, the safest and most thorough course of action is to conduct a full building vulnerabilities assessment with a professional.